skyloveflash1-netizen/gotcha-privacy/README.md

 **3. Data Sync and Backup**

-*   If you enable iCloud sync, your app data is securely stored in your personal Apple iCloud account.
+*   If you enable iCloud sync, your app data is securely stored in your personal Apple iCloud account using Apple's built-in security mechanisms.
 We have no access to this data.
-*   The built-in ZIP export/import feature operates entirely within your device's local file system and is fully controlled by you.
+*   The built-in ZIP export/import feature generates **unencrypted**, standard ZIP files.
+This process operates entirely locally on your device and is fully controlled by you.
+Please keep your exported files safe when sharing or storing them.

 **4. Contact Us**